California Driver Handbook - Obtaining a Driver License

 You may need to provide a name change document.

-Name change document(s), such as a marriage license, may be required to issue a REAL ID DL or ID card in your true full name.
+A name change document(s), such as a marriage license, may be required to issue a REAL ID Compliant DL/ID card in your true full name.
 If the name on your identity document is different from the name you provided on your application, you must submit a document that establishes your true full name.
 For example:

 - Adoption documents that contain the legal names as a result of adoption.